josh-mchugh/programming-scala/chapter-10/README.md

 ## React.scala & ReactWithin.scala
 When calling 'receive' from actors, it uses a thread which is held onto until the actor is done completely.
 Scala provides a more effective way of sending messages without holding onto threads with the 'react' method.
 Similar 'reactWithin()' will timout if any message is not received within the time peroid.

+## Loop.scala
+Instead of calling 'reactWithin()' recursively, you can use the method 'loop()'.
+The 'loopWhile()' method is similar but only continues as long as the condition is valid.
+With 'loopWhile()' you can put local state outside of the loop and access it within 'reactWithin()'.